ChirayuRai/CPP_ITC_Comp_2023/README.md

 The Roommate Finder App is a web application built using the MERN stack, designed to help users find compatible roommates based on their preferences and lifestyle choices.
 This application is mobile-browser friendly and provides a seamless user experience.

+## Test it out for yourself!

+To access this project, just click this [link](https://boisterous-khapse-d92f01.netlify.app)

 ## Architecture

 The application's architecture consists of the following components: